SiteAlert/email-test/README.md

 ## Support

 This is a developer's portal for Email Test and should _not_ be used for support.
-Please create a support ticket [here](https://wordpress.org/support/plugin/XXXX).
+Please create a support ticket [in our support forums](https://wordpress.org/plugins/email-test/).